-Which of My Property Would Be Safe from Liquidation in a Chapter 7 Bankruptcy in Philadelphia?
+What Property is Safe from Liquidation in Chapter 7 Bankruptcy in PA?

 One of the biggest questions that people ask themselves when they are in financial trouble and contemplating filing for bankruptcy is “which of my property will I be able to keep?”
 Bankruptcy filings can allow you to protect certain personal assets from creditors that would otherwise be lost.
 Property that is not protected, or “exempt” can be seized by creditors through repossession or through a forced sale where the creditor takes the money generated from the sale.